Do Not Track legislation: Reactions of online companies

-Among the major Internet browsers and search engines, the Do Not Track policy has been quite controversial.
-For instance, Google’s contentious change to its privacy settings in 2012, raised questions of how companies would interpret and implement the Do Not Track policy.
+Among the major web browsers and search engines, the Do Not Track policy has been quite controversial.
+For instance, Google's contentious change to its privacy settings in 2012, raised questions of how companies would interpret and implement the Do Not Track policy.
 Also in 2012, Microsoft implemented a Do Not Track option into its Internet Explorer 10 browser as its default setting, which has instigated a number of public comments and critique from major companies.
 Sarah Downey, from Abine Inc., commented on Fox Business Network that even if you opt-in on the Do Not Track option, advertisers can still collect your data and track your behavior.
 Abine Inc. created a Do Not Track Plus add-on that claims to completely block tracking.
 Downey continues to state that the in-browser Do Not Track option is a more of a "voluntary message" or a "request, not an obligation" to the advertisers not to track you.

-Furthermore, the Digital Advertising Alliance stated, earlier this year at an industry consortium, that the Do Not Track option should be a “choice actively made by an individual consumer”, in which Microsoft’s new software denies consumers that choice.
+Furthermore, the Digital Advertising Alliance stated, earlier this year at an industry consortium, that the Do Not Track option should be a “choice actively made by an individual consumer”, in which Microsoft's new software denies consumers that choice.
 A Yahoo!
-Policy blog post also argues that Microsoft’s decision “degrades the experience for the majority of users and makes it hard to deliver on our value proposition to them”.
+Policy blog post also argues that Microsoft's decision “degrades the experience for the majority of users and makes it hard to deliver on our value proposition to them”.
 Executives from Dell, IBM, Intel, Visa, Verizon, Walmart, and Yahoo!, one of the initial supporters of the Do Not Track policy, argue that Microsoft should "realign with the broader business community by providing choice through a default of 'off' on your browser's 'do not track' setting".